-The PIS is intended to reflect how much responsibility the company has towards the public and determines whether the company will need a financial audit, independent review or nothing at all.

-Every company must calculate its public interest score for each financial year.
+The PIS is intended to reflect how much responsibility the company (including a CC and NPC), has towards the public and determines whether the company will need a financial audit, independent review or nothing at all.
+Every company must calculate its public interest score for each financial year, and is required to disclose the same each year on its CIPC annual return.

-A company's PIS is calculated using a standard formula which takes into account criteria such as the number of employees, annual turnover and the number of individuals who have a direct or indirect interest in the company's securities.
+A company's PIS is calculated using a standard formula based on the average number of employees during the financial year, the total third party liability at the financial year end, total turnover during the financial year, and the total number of individuals with a direct or indirect beneficial interest in the company e.g. shareholders